payador/foundation-html5-boilerplate/README.md

 ## Usage

-Simply change the harcoded paths in file ("path-to-your-css") and start!
+Simply change the harcoded paths ("path-to-your-css") in file and start!

+This file has three versions:

+1 - Commented (full);
+2 - No comments (minified);
+3 - Sublime Text 2 Snippet

 ## Contributing